Ken Utilization Layer: Hebbian Replay Within a Student's Ken for Adaptive Exercise Recommendation: Full Results Tables

 \section{Full Results Tables}

 In the main text, we reported macro-averaged scores across ten public KT benchmarks to summarize overall performance trends.
-Here, we provide the full dataset-specific results for three key metrics: AUC (Table \ref{auc_results}), nDCG (Table \ref{ndcg_results}), and Recall@10 (Table \ref{recall10_results}).
-These tables offer a more granular view of model behavior across a diverse range of datasets, including variations in size, domain, and interaction sparsity.
+Here, we expand those results with dataset-specific scores for four rank-based metrics: nDCG, Recall@1, Recall@5, and Recall@10.
+These tables provide a more detailed view of KUL-Rec’s performance across diverse datasets varying in domain, size, and interaction sparsity.